discourse/discourse/docs/INSTALL-cloud.md

 - No existing mail server?
 Create a free account on [SendGrid][sg] (12k emails/month) [SparkPost][sp] (100k emails/month) [Mailgun][gun] (10k emails/month), [Mailjet][jet] (6k emails/month), and use the credentials provided in the dashboard.

 - For proper email deliverability, you must set correct SPF and DKIM records in your DNS.
 See your email provider instructions for specifics.

+If you need to change or fix your email settings, you must edit the `app.yml` file again and re-bootstrap, otherwise your changes will not take effect.

 # Bootstrap Discourse